-Percentage change is one of the most widely used calculations in finance, business, and everyday life — yet it is also one of the most frequently misapplied.
-Getting the denominator wrong or confusing percentage change with percentage points can lead to faulty decisions in everything from investment analysis to quarterly business reviews.
+Percentage change ranks among the most widely used calculations in finance, business, and everyday life, and also among the most frequently misapplied.
+Getting the denominator wrong, or confusing percentage change with percentage points, can lead to faulty decisions in everything from investment analysis to quarterly business reviews.
 This guide walks through the formula, worked examples, and the pitfalls that trip up even experienced analysts.

 What Is Percentage Change?

-Percentage Change measures by how much a value has increased or decreased relative to its original value, expressed as a percentage.
-The key word is relative — it tells you the size of the change in proportion to where you started, not just the raw difference.
+Percentage Change measures how much a value has increased or decreased relative to its original value, expressed as a percentage.
+The key word is relative.
+It tells you the size of the change in proportion to where you started, not just the raw difference.

 Step 1: The Core Formula